AlexQuigley/S.C.I.P.E./README.md

 npm install dotenv
 ```

 2) After installing those dependencies, copy the SCIPE GitHub repository to your computer.
-Once done, add a new file called '.env' to use for storing IDs.
+Once done, add a new file called '.env' to use for storing IDs [^2].
 Create three values as so:

 ```
     TOKEN = <Bot Token>         //Copied from the Discord Developer Portal